By Bill Thomas

 “Although we are going to be busy over Christmas, nobody would want to lose that period of games because they’re special, growing up, that was one of the best parts of the football season, there seemed to be games every day and that’s great, people love that.
 You couldn’t take that away from fans, so then you’re looking at trying to fit a break in in January.
 I’m not sure it would make much difference to be honest.

 “Maybe part of the issue is just how fierce the Premier League is.
 Away from the top six, I can promise you, just staying in the league is an achievement.
 You look at the size of some of the clubs that have been relegated in the last few years, the likes of Villa, Sunderland, even Newcastle, it just shows how tough it is to just stay up.
 Then at the other end, the competition to win it or qualify for the Champions League is cut-throat too, so by its very nature, the Premier League is exhausting”.

-If the competition at the top is getting tougher, so too is the role of the goalkeeper with a younger generation of coaches insisting that their teams play out from the back, meaning the goalkeeper has to be as good with his feet as his hands, a development Ben has kept a close eye on.
+If the competition at the top is getting tougher, just like at an online casino, so too is the role of the goalkeeper with a younger generation of coaches insisting that their teams play out from the back, meaning the goalkeeper has to be as good with his feet as his hands, a development Ben has kept a close eye on.

 “Goalkeeping has changed a bit over the years I’ve been playing – there was none of that playing out from the back stuff when I was on loan under Aidy Boothroyd at Watford, no chance!
 The way I think about it is that even if I shank a clearance out into the stand, they can’t score from there!

 “Every situation is different, you don’t want to put yourself under pressure on the ball near goal, and you don’t want to do that to defenders either, you have to play it as you see it.
 I don’t want to be a playmaker!
 Leave that to the footballers!”